gitlabhq/gitlabhq/doc/development/ee_features.md

 ### Code in `lib/api/`

-It can be very tricky to extend EE features by a single line of `prepend`, and for each different [Grape](https://github.com/ruby-grape/grape) feature, we might need different strategies to extend it.
+It can be very tricky to extend EE features by a single line of `prepend_if_ee`, and for each different [Grape](https://github.com/ruby-grape/grape) feature, we might need different strategies to extend it.
 To apply different strategies easily, we would use `extend ActiveSupport::Concern` in the EE module.

 Put the EE module files following